Tourist guides show visitors around places of interest - historic buildings, art galleries, cities etc.

-Experience of delivering presentations and dealing with the public may be useful, and additional languages may also help.
+Experience of dealing with the public and giving presentations could be useful, and additional languages may also help.

-You might need a Blue Badge in Tourist Guiding to work in places such as Westminster Abbey and York Minster.
+You may need a Blue Badge in Tourist Guiding to work in places like Westminster Abbey and York Minster.

 You will need:

 - a strong interest in history, architecture or the specialism you are in

 - good interpersonal skills